Journeygault/Timmins_V3/readme.md

 ## Extra features

 - [x] pagination for the list of appointments.
-- [x] add a javascript libary to select date and time requested for an appointment.
+- [x] use the javascript libary [flatpickr](https://flatpickr.js.org/) to select date and time requested for an appointment.